microsoft/fabricrealtimelab/modules/module05a.md

 ## 2. Create pipeline

-From the workspace (or from within the Data Factory persona), create a new pipeline named PL_Refresh_DWH.
+From the workspace (or from within the Data Factory persona), create a new pipeline named *PL_Refresh_DWH*.

 ![Create Pipeline](../images/module05/createpipeline.png)

-Create a lookup activity on the pipeline named Get WaterMark.
-On the settings tab, select the data warehouse as the data store type, and specify the StocksDW data warehouse.
-Specify a query using the SQL statement below, and ensure First row only is unchecked.
+Create a lookup activity on the pipeline named *Get WaterMark*.
+On the settings tab, select the data warehouse as the data store type, and specify the *StocksDW* data warehouse.
+Specify a query using the SQL statement below, and ensure *First row only* is *unchecked*.

 ```sql
 SELECT * FROM [ETL].[IngestSourceInfo] WHERE IsActiveFlag = 'Y'